 Please confirm with your instructor on his or her citation style preferences, as the use of APA and McGill styles will be instructor-specific in most departments.

-Database citation generation
+Legal citation generation

 Online quick guides to legal citation